Burgo de Osma in Soria, Castile and Leon

 Locate your welcoming town

-Currently, more than 40 municipalities from eight different regions have joined the Network of Welcoming Towns.
+Currently, more than 70 municipalities from eight different regions have joined the Network of Welcoming Towns.
 Exploring and experiencing their day-to-day life will all be part of this enriching experience.
-Also, each town has a host, who will advise you and answer your questions if you need it.The website for the project shows the municipalities in the network and detailed information about the resources and services available (co-working spaces, coverage, housing and accommodation, cost of living, doctor's surgeries, shops, cultural facilities, natural spaces, etc.).
+Also, each town has a host, who will advise you and answer your questions if you need it.If you are a digital nomad, on the project website you can see the municipalities in the network and detailed information about the resources and services available (co-working spaces, coverage, housing and accommodation, cost of living, health centres, shops, cultural facilities, natural spaces, etc.).

 Madrigal de las Altas Torres, Avila